 The foremost of many interesting facts about the Taj Mahal is that over 6.9 million people visited the Taj at Agra in India, between the years 2018-2019.
 And, this UNESCO Heritage monument attracts 7-8 million visitors per year on par with the Eiffel tower and the eclectic Russian city of Saint Petersburg.

 The Taj Mahal at Agra does not cease to mesmerise tourists and travellers from around the world.
 The same holds good for us Indians too, as I am back from my fifth trip to the Taj.

-So, I thought why not combine these interesting facts about the Taj Mahal with its unique architectural features, and take you on a virtual tour of one of the ‘Wonders of the World’ in the year 2007.
-After all, the Taj Mahal is considered “one of the greatest man made structures to be ever built” by many.
+So, I thought why not consolidate similar interesting facts about the Taj Mahal and its unique architectural features, while taking you on a virtual tour to one of the ‘Wonders of the World’ [in the year 2007].

-There are other early medieval architectural marvels like the the ones at Gangaikondacholapuram, Tanjore and Darasuram , collectively known as the ‘Great Living Chola’ temples of Tamil Nadu in southern part of India, which predate the Taj Mahal by many centuries, and have exemplary architecture, far more than the Taj Mahal.
+For a simple reason, that there are other early medieval architectural marvels around the world, especially in southern India — like the the ones at Gangaikondacholapuram, Tanjore and Darasuram , collectively known as the ‘Great Living Chola’ temples of Tamil Nadu.

-Yet, let me promise you, the Taj Mahal complex which we are going to explore together through this virtual tour, is much more than its famed white marbled mausoleum, although, that is definitely an astounding piece of architecture.
+Yet, let me promise you, the Taj Mahal complex which we are going to explore together through this virtual tour, is much more than its famed white marbled mausoleum, although, the mausoleum is an astounding piece of architecture.

-Interesting facts about the Taj Mahal and its architecture
+Interesting facts about Taj Mahal and its architecture

 The monumental Taj Mahal was built under the patronage of the Mughal Emperor Shah Jahan, who is also known in history as Prince Khurram ( before his ascent to power).
 Shah Jahan wanted a memorial for one of his wives Arjumand Banu Begum, popularly called ‘Mumtaz Mahal’.